SEMI-FINALS AND FINALS WILL BE FULL GAMES

 - Score cards.
 Place your Score Card, when completed, into the ’Competitions’ box, not the League box.
 If you have been given a walkover, a card still needs to be completed showing/stating the walkover.
 Ensure the card has the name of the competition and team members names clearly entered.

 - Dress.
-Dress is as per the Club Dress Code, white shirts and grey trousers/skirts for all rounds less the Finals.
+Dress is as per the Club dress code, white shirts and grey trousers/skirts for all rounds less the Finals.
 In the Finals, Club shirts with greys are to be used.
+In the Winter Competitions, teams may prefer to play in whites in the Finals, however if this dress is agreed then all of the team must be in whites.

 - In the Finals all teams will be given different coloured ’FINAL’ bowls stickers to identify one team from the other.